 Notice the DeepCool logo placement?
 We rotated one cover to highlight the possibility.
 The height of the cooler is actually less than 160mm since the top covers and their housing takes up some spacing.

-The DeepCool AK620 packs 6x copper heat pipes in 6mm thickness.
-These are nickel plated and jointed with the fins assembly.
-Seems like we don’t have a soldered assembly here.
+The DeepCool AK620 utilizes 6 copper heat pipes, each measuring 6mm in thickness.
+Notably, these heat pipes are nickel-plated and are connected to the fins assembly.
+I found that we don’t have a soldered assembly here.
 They are making an evenly spread-out contact with the fins.

-The mounting plate is pre-installed and has spring-loaded screws on both sides.
-The mounting plate is secured using a screw implying that it is removable.
+I noticed that the mounting plate is pre-installed and has spring-loaded screws on both sides and it is secured using a screw implying that it is removable.

 The fan is rated for 0.12A at 12VDC drawing 1.44W power.
 The fans are made in China.
 One of the 4x arms has a wider body with latches to catch the wires.